hckrtst/notesnsnippets/tcp-ip/readme.md

 * resides between L4 and L3
 * many border routers and firewall will block icmp messages since they can sometimes be used for attacks
 * ping is a icmp request and reply application: verifies reachability, RTT, packet loss
+* traceroute another tool which uses echo request/reply
+  * helps find congestion and where packet dropped